-GEOGRAPHY $(\uparrow \text{Top} \uparrow)$
+GEOGRAPHY $(\uparrow \underline{\mathsf{Top}} \uparrow)$

 GE200 : Human Geography I - This course exposes students to the major issues affecting people and the places where they live.
-Students will develop cartographic-, writing-, and critical-thinking skills to explore relationships both between and across diverse socio-cultural and physical environments.
+Students will develop cartographic-, writing-, and critical-thinking skills as they explore relationships both between and across diverse socio-cultural and physical environments.
 Topics include population, health, migration, gender, sexual identity, folk and popular culture, language, religion, and ethnicity.
 Rec.
 3, Cr.
 3.

-GE210 : Human Geography II - This course exposes students to the major issues affecting people and the places where they live.
-Students will develop cartographic-, writing- and critical-thinking skills to explore relationships both between and across diverse socio-cultural and physical environments.
+- GE210 : Human Geography II This course exposes students to the major issues affecting people and the places where they live.
+Students will develop cartographic-, writing- and critical-thinking skills as they explore relationships both between and across diverse socio-cultural and physical environments.
 Topics include political systems, food and agriculture, oceans and fisheries, environment and climate change, development and economic systems, transportation, industry and energy, services and settlements, and urban patterns.
 Rec.
 3, Cr.
-3.

-GE221: Geographic Information Science - An introductory course in which students will learn the fundamentals of Geographic Information Science and its application to science, business and the social sciences.
+3. - GE221: Geographic Information Science An introductory course in which students will learn the fundamentals of Geographic Information Science and its application to science, business and the social sciences.
 The course will include lectures, readings, and hands-on activities both on and beyond computers.
-Students will learn to use GIS software (e.g. ArcGIS, Google Maps, Map Window, CARIS, and/or NASA World Wind) to define and complete a research project.
-Topics covered will include integrating the basic concepts of cartography with GIS technologies; applying GIS to real world problems; understanding the ethical and social problems relevant to GIS; attaining and analyzing spatial data; and working with various GIS software packages.
+Students will learn to use GIS software to define and complete a research project.
+Topics covered will include integrating the basic concepts of cartography with GIS technologies, applying GIS to real world problems, understanding the ethical and social problems relevant to GIS, attaining and analyzing spatial data, and working with various GIS software packages.
 Rec.
 3, Lab 3, Cr.
-4

-GE331 : Special Topics in Geography - An upper-level course in geography and related topics.
+4 - GE331 : Special Topics in Geography An upper-level course in geography and related topics.
 Topics to be determined based on student or faculty proposals.
 Prerequisites to be determined based on course level and content or approval of department chair and instructor.
 Cr.
 1-3.